Azure/autorest.typescript/docs/client/operations.md

 For our example, we will use the long running operation generated from [this][example_swagger] swagger.
 Let's say we generated this swagger with package name `@azure/lro`.

-### Sync Long Running Operations

-We don't generate sync operations, all of our operations are async.

-### Async Long Running Operations

 By default, our async long running operations return an [`Poller`][poller] polling object, though there [are ways][custom_poller] of changing this.
 Calling `.pollUntilDone()` on the poller will wait until the long running operation finishes then return the final result.